zhicongchen/starter-hugo-academic/content/home/research.md

 - **Zhicong Chen**, [Xiao-Fan Liu](https://scholar.google.com/citations?user=77urMs4AAAAJ&hl=en).
 Why Do Users Leave Anonymous Online Communities?
 An Exploratory Study of the Silk Road Forum on the Dark Web.
 Paper presented at the 71st Annual Conference of International Communication Association (ICA 2021), Denver, Colorado, USA (Virtual).

 - **Zhicong Chen**, Xiang Meng and [Wenting Yu](https://scholar.google.com.hk/citations?user=vxE6Dm0AAAAJ&hl=zh-TW).
 Depolarization in the rise of far-right platforms? : A moderated mediation model on political identity, misinformation belief and voting behavior in the 2020 US Presidential Election.
-Paper presented at 2021 International Association for Media and Communication Research Conference (IAMCR 2021), Nairobi, Kenya.
+Paper presented at 2021 Conference of International Association for Media and Communication Research (IAMCR 2021), Nairobi, Kenya (Virtual).

 ### Preprint Manuscripts